revengeofthepencil/image_tinker/README.md

-The day will come when this project does amazing things.
+The day may come when this project does amazing things.
 As it stands, it's a bare-bones Node and React app that is waiting to be attached to an AI image processor.